-Beatrice Weder di Mauro - Ms. Weder di Mauro was appointed as a member of the Audit Committee at the meeting of the Board of Directors of the Corporation held on April 29, 2016.
-Ms. Weder di Mauro has been a professor of economics, economic policy and international macroeconomics at the Johannes Gutenberg University of Mainz since 2001 and has been a fellow-in-residence at INSEAD in Singapore since 2015.
+Beatrice Weder di Mauro Ms. Weder di Mauro was appointed as a member of the Audit Committee at the meeting of the Board of Directors of the Corporation held on April 29, 2016.
+Ms. Weder di Mauro is a professor of international economics at The Graduate Institute of International and Development Studies since January 2019 and the President of the Center for Economic Policy Research since July 2018.
+She is also a research professor since 2017 and a distinguished fellow-in-residence since 2015 at INSEAD in Singapore.
+Previously, she was the Chair of Economic Policy and International Macroeconomics at the Johannes Gutenberg University of Mainz from 2001 until July 2018.

 Ms. Weder di Mauro was a member of the German Council of Economic Experts from 2004 to 2012.
 In 2010, she was a resident scholar at the International Monetary Fund (IMF) in Washington, DC, where she had previously been a visiting scholar in 2006.
 She was an associate professor of economics at the University of Basel between 1998 and 2001 and a research fellow at the United Nations University in Tokyo from 1997 to 1998.
 Prior to this, she was an economist at the IMF in Washington, DC.
 Ms. Weder di Mauro earned her PhD in economics at the University of Basel in 1993 and received her habilitation there in 1999.
 She is a member of the Audit Committee of UBS AG since 2012 and was a member of the Audit Committee of Roche from 2006 to 2016.